-- 1. Policy on strategic holding of listed shares - (1) Basic views
+1. Policy on strategic holding of listed shares

+(1) Basic views

 Close business and cooperative relations with various companies are valuable assets to the Company, and the Company believes the establishment, maintenance and development of these relations improve the Company's corporate value in the medium and long term and lead to the benefit of shareholders and investors.
-Also, as the Company believes the strategic holding of shares of such companies is one effective way to establish, maintain and develop good cooperative relations, the Company owns strategically held shares.
+Also, as the Company believes the strategic holding of shares of such companies continues to be an effective way to establish, maintain and develop good cooperative relations, the Company owns strategically held shares.

-(2) Decision on acquisition, continuous holding and disposal of strategically held shares
+(2) Policy related to holding and reducing strategically held shares

-The Company bases its decision of whether to acquire strategically held shares on whether such holding contributes to the establishment of cooperative relations, enhances the Company's corporate value in the medium and long term and leads to the benefit of shareholders and investors.
+The Company forms a judgment concerning the pros and cons of strategically held shares based on whether holding them contributes to the establishment of cooperative relations, enhances the Company's corporate value in the medium and long term and leads to the benefit of shareholders and investors.

-More specifically, the Company makes such decisions considering the financial status, liquidity of shares of potential investees, changes in trading volume and income from business with such investees or investee groups as well as outlook thereof in the medium and long term, and economic rationality based on risk and return and other qualitative information in a comprehensive
+Specifically, at the meetings of the board of directors, the Company annually conducts a comprehensive review of the reasons backing the suitability of holding each stock, considering the financial status, liquidity of shares of investees, changes in trading volume and income from business with such investees or investee groups, as well as outlook thereof in the medium and long term, and economic rationality such as whether risk and return is proportionate to the capital cost and other qualitative information.

-After acquiring such shares, the Company reviews the significance of owning strategically held shares annually based on the same criteria and method as above and explains the rationality of such holding at the meetings of the board of directors.
-The Company disposes of shares the holding of which is not considered significant, while considering timing and the effect on the market and the business.
+The Company follows a policy of reducing the shares that the holding of which is not considered significant, while considering timing and the effect on the market and the business.